The Centre for Victorian Studies

 A large group of people is assembled outside at College Court.
 They are all looking at the camera which is high above them and some are waving.
 High-profile conferences

 The Centre also organises high-profile conferences.
+In 2025 we hosted BAVS Talks 2025: A special event marking the 25th anniversary of the British Association for Victorian Studies.
 In 2022 the College of Social Sciences, Arts and Humanities awarded funding to the Centre for a student organised conference; Victorian Discoveries was an interdisciplinary conference which attracted papers covering a wide range of expertise.
 In 2019, the Centre hosted George Eliot 2019 – an international bicentenary conference – in collaboration with the George Eliot Fellowship.

 Azza and Florence, Centre for Victorian Studies